ilikescience/mhs11/src/assets/writing/distributed-decision-making.md

 Garman was the right person to make the call.
 During a simulation two weeks before the mission, Garman's supervisor Steve Bales had run into a similar scenario: an unknown computer error during descent.
 But in this simulation, he called for the mission to be aborted.
 Bales describes the result:

 > At the debriefing, we got into a big argument.
 The simulation supervisor said 'I don't think you should have called that abort.' ...
-[Flight director Gene Krantz] came to me and said 'Steve, I want you to have a new mission ruleset that covers unexpected alarms.
+[Flight director Gene Krantz] came to me and said 'Steve, I want you to have a new mission ruleset that covers unexpected alarms.[^2]

 With so little time remaining until launch, Bales entrusted the task to Jack Garman.
 Garman studied every possible computer error and wrote a plan for handling each.